KatsarosG/Procedural-World-Generation/README.md

 # side notes:
 • Zooming out may reduce fps by a lot.

-• This was designed with modularity and scalability in mind and thus the highly organized code.
+• This was designed with modularity and scalability in mind.

-• In /setup/init.h at line 23 you can edit the window size.

-• In /setup/init.h at line 32 you can edit the world seed.
-(Default=1337)

 • The textures where created with Gimp.